PunkBASSter/nnmagic/README.md

 # Several trading bots and utility scripts in Python integrated with MetaTrader 5#
-Note: this was developed before MetaTrader 5 got the official Python interop support Most of the projects are obsolete since 2019
+Note: this was developed before MetaTrader 5 got the official Python interop support.
+Most of the projects are obsolete since 2019.

 ### Python-MetaTrader integration via named pipes ###
 MT Side: MQL4/Experts/PunkBASSter/Mt4BotApi/Mt4BotApi.mq4 - a standard MT expert advisor handling new data events in MT resending it to the Python code and listening for the orders to send.